1saifj/1saif.me/content/projects/al_qaseh_backend.md

 - Mentored junior developers and conducted technical interviews
 - Coordinated with frontend, DevOps, and QA teams for seamless integration

-Currently serving as Senior Software Engineer, continuing to:
+Currently serving as Software Engineer, continuing to:
 - Architect new features and system improvements
 - Maintain system security and performance standards
 - Contribute to technical decision-making and strategic planning